macgyverwang/Robotics_Demo/README.md

 #Robotics_Demo

 ##Introduction:
-The main purpose of this demonstration is to recognize color patches on the cars and ball, and find a path by A* algorithm.
+The main purpose of this demonstration is to recognize color patches on the cars and ball, and find a path by A* algorithm in further.

 ##Procedure:
 1. Recognizing color patches